patrickjmcd/notion-to-things3/README.md

 # Notion to Things3 Integration

-A (currently) one-directional syncing tool to copy and update tasks from Notion to Things3.
+A bi-directional syncing tool to copy and update tasks from Notion to Things3.

 ## Requirements